marklogic-community/grove-react-ui/docs/INSTALL.markdown

 ### Start the web application

-This command will actually start three servers concurrently:
+This command will actually start two servers concurrently:

-- a Webpack development server, defaulting to port 3000, to serve the Web app files and proxy other requests to the Node middle-tier,
+- a Webpack development server, defaulting to port 3000, to serve the Web app files and proxy other requests to the Node middle-tier, and
-- the Node middle-tier express.js server, defaulting to port 9003, and
+- the Node middle-tier express.js server, defaulting to port 9003
-- a Redux DevTools Websockets server at 18055.
-This allows you to use [Redux Remote DevTools](https://github.com/zalmoxisus/remote-redux-devtools) to monitor and inspect your application.

     npm start